-Dual bronchodilation with a combination of indacaterol and glycopyrronium, given once daily, was found to increase FEV1 (pre-dose) compared to the monocomponents, tiotropium (Bateman 2013) (with a comparable safety profile (Dahl 2013) or placebo (Bateman 2013, Dahl 2013, Wedzicha 2013) [evidence level II].
-Moderate to severe exacerbations were reduced by 12% with the combination compared to glycopyrronium (Wedzicha 2013).
-The combination of indacaterol and glycopyrronium showed favourable improvements in lung function over salmeterol-fluticasone in a study of moderate to severe COPD patients without exacerbations in the previous year (Vogelmeier 2013) [evidence level II].
-Overall, these benefits of indacaterol/ glycopyrronium were supported by systematic reviews (Ulrik 2014 , Rodrigo 2014) [evidence level 1].
+Glycopyrronium/indacaterol: Once daily indacaterol/glycopyrronium had greater bronchodilation compared with glycopyrronium, indacaterol, tiotropium (Bateman 2013) or placebo (Bateman 2013, Dahl 2013, Wedzicha 2013) [evidence level II].
+Moderate to severe exacerbations were reduced by 12% with indacaterol/glycopyrronium, compared to glycopyrronium (Wedzicha 2013).
+These benefits were supported by systematic reviews (Ulrik 2014 , Rodrigo 2014) [evidence level I].